Duke Ambassadors: The Duke Ambassadors

 Sonny Burke, who played piano, violin, and vibraphone, founded the Duke Ambassadors in 1934 and led the group for the next three years.
 After graduating from Duke, Burke went on to a successful career as a band leader, composer, and arranger.
 He wrote arrangements for Charlie Spivak (1940–1942) and Jimmy Dorsey (1942–1945), among others, and collaborated with Peggy Lee to compose the music for the Disney animated film "Lady and the Tramp" (1955).
 Burke recorded several albums throughout the 1950s and 1960s and worked in the studio with artists including Frank Sinatra, Mel Tormé, Louis Armstrong, and Ella Fitzgerald.
 He was the recording director for Decca Records, Reprise Records, and Warner Brothers Records and was also the founder and president of Daybreak Records prior to his passing in 1980.

 After Burke graduated from Duke in 1937, The Duke Ambassadors continued performing for nearly thirty more years, under fourteen different student leaders.
 Sammy Fletcher, who led and played drums in the group from 1942 to 1943 and again from 1946 to 1947, took the group on a successful tour of New York in the summer of 1942.
-During the tour, the group appeared at the Old Orchard Beach in Maine, engaged in a battle of the bands with both Fletcher Henderson’s and Ray McKinley's bands, and enjoyed co-billings with Benny Goodman and Claude Thornhill.
+During the tour, the group appeared at the Old Orchard Beach in Maine, engaged in a battle of the bands with both Fletcher Henderson's and Ray McKinley's bands, and enjoyed co-billings with Benny Goodman and Claude Thornhill.
 Another highlight occurred in 1953–54, when the Ambassadors, under the leadership of Jack Hail, were hired to conduct two State Department-sponsored tours overseas as a form of cultural diplomacy.

 Throughout The Ambassadors' thirty-year existence, numerous other members went on to professional success in music.
 Dutch McMillin, for example, led the Ambassadors from 1938 to 1940.
 After graduating from Duke and serving as a fighter pilot in WWII, he worked professionally as a session saxophonist in Nashville for much of the 1950s, performing on recordings with Buddy Holly, Roy Orbison, Chet Atkins, and Brenda Lee, among others.
 In 1955, he released a recording under his own name for Decca Records titled "The Waltz You Saved For Me".
-Bill Pape, who led the Ambassadors from 1955–1956, went on to play lead trombone and work as an arranger for Glenn Miller, Si Zentner, and others.
+Bill Pape, who led the Ambassadors from 1955 to 1956, went on to play lead trombone and work as an arranger for Glenn Miller, Si Zentner, and others.
 Pape also later became the musical director and principal arranger for the bands at Walt Disney World.